wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 Can I send syslog data directly to the environment?
 ---------------------------------------------------

-No, it is not possible due to security reasons as that information is plain data.
-However, you have several options explained on the :ref:`Forward syslog events to Wazuh <cloud_your_environment_send_syslog>` section.
+No, all the communications will be performed through Wazuh agents.
+Check out our guide about :ref:`how to forward syslog events to Wazuh Cloud <cloud_your_environment_send_syslog>`.

 Can I send data directly to the Elasticsearch of my environment?
 ----------------------------------------------------------------------